video

 THE NEW YORK TIMES

-Amid an enormous societal push to destigmatize mental illness and encourage more conversation about emotions, young people have been flooded with mental health information on social media and elsewhere.
+Amid an enormous societal push to destigmatize mental illness, young people have been flooded with mental health information on social media and elsewhere.
 But much of it is unreliable and counterproductive.
 Is it possible all this mental health awareness is making young people feel worse?

-I pitched this video and casted academic psychologist Dr. Lucy Foulkes, pre-interviewing her to conceptualize the argument.
-Adam Westbrook and I then wrote the script with her.
-And I found all the visual assets, including TikToks, advertisements, and PSAs.
+I pitched this video idea based on my own observations on social media.
+I then cast academic psychologist Dr. Lucy Foulkes, who has been reaching this issue for years, and pre-interviewed her to conceptualize the argument.
+Adam Westbrook and I wrote the script with her.
+I found all the visual assets — TikToks, advertisements, and PSAs.

 Video and stub article